edoleske/rpn-parser/README.md

 # RPN-Parser

 This is a parser for expressions in Reverse Polish Notation using the ANTLR4 language recognition framework.
+This project was created and submitted as an assignment for a Computer Languages course taken at UA Little Rock.
 Bash scripts are designed to be run from project root directory (01.1).

 ### Usage:
 The build scripts supplied will compile and execute the program using "test.data" as a list of expressions.
 If you would like to supply your own expressions after compilation, either add them to that file or run the following command on UNIX systems: